 In most cases, a Boyd’s stock is a true “drop-in” proposition.
 We’ve had a few fitment issues, however, so be prepared for that, especially if you are ordering a stock for a rifle with a lot of variations or that suffered from poor quality control (i.e. Mosin Nagants, etc.).

 Value: * * * * *

-Especially with regard to our rimfire rifles, where a $600-1000 fiberglass or carbon-fiber stock isn’t cost effective, spending $130-$250 on a Boyds stock to upgrade your rifle’s fit and performance is a great way to go.
+Especially with regard to our rimfire hunters, where a $600-$1000 fiberglass or carbon-fiber stock isn’t cost effective, spending $130-$250 on a Boyds stock to upgrade your rifle’s fit and performance is a great way to go.

 Customer Service: * * *

 All my experiences have been pleasant, but given my friend’s experience with his CZ 455 as well as other reports I’ve heard indicate this may be an area that Boyds should probably work on.
 I get the impression that this is a fairly high-volume business, so problems are bound to occur.
 But great companies always make it right for the customer, even if it eats away at their bottom line a bit.

 Overall: * * * *

 All in all, we are really happy with our Boyds stocks.
 They’re the good mix of performance and value.